bluemellophone/thesis/README.md

 Direct in Nairobi, Kenya.
-The IBEIS team would like to thank the people and government of Kenya for supporting this research (Permit &#35; NACOSTI/P/14/1003/1628), with special recognition to Senior Warden of the Nairobi National Park, Nely Palmeris, and Macharia &lsquo;Michael&ldquo;
+The IBEIS team would like to thank the people and government of Kenya for supporting this research (Permit &#35; NACOSTI/P/14/1003/1628), with special recognition to Senior Warden of the Nairobi National Park, Nely Palmeris, and Macharia &ldquo;Michael&rdquo;
 Kimura of the Kenyan Wildlife Service (KWS).
 Other contributions to this thesis were provided by Clara Machogu, Marco Maggioni, Jon Crall, Hendrik Weideman, Michael Brown, and Zachary Jablons.
 I would like to thank Dr. Tanya